SamErde/samerde.github.io/_posts/2023-12-08-return-multiple-objects-from-a-powershell-function.md

 The array names are gone, so if you want to reference a specific type of food from the results, you have to find a creative way to get it.
 What if you need to enumerate the TreeFruit array, and then enumerate the RootVegetable array later in a different function?

 We can try using imatch to find arrays that might contain words we know:

 ```powershell
 $TreeFruit = $Food -imatch "Apple"
 $Squash = $Food -imatch "Squash"
 $RootVegetable = $Food -imatch "Turnip"
 ```

-This isn’t very friendly code and also depends on you knowing one of the values, which defeats the whole point to begin with.
+This isn't very friendly code and also depends on you knowing one of the values, which defeats the whole point to begin with.

 We could try rebuilding the arrays by referencing the index of each object returned: